TwingleMora/8Bit-ALU/README.md

-Me and my team work on this project and another 2 projects also, click the link for more details. https://youtu.be/Y5dpjrMarTs
+Me and my team worked on this project in additional to 2 more projects, click the link for more details. https://youtu.be/Y5dpjrMarTs